 Next you can head towards Lyngdalsheiði, a geothermal area and soon you’ll pass the Fontana Geothermal Baths (a less expensive alternative to the Blue Lagoon) in Laugarvatn.
 Then you’ll head to Geysir which gave its name to the international word geyser.
 The most popular geyser here is Stokkur (the Churn) which erupts about every 10 minutes.

 Where to Stay?: We’d recommend spending the night in either Flúðir or drive on further and stay around Selfoss which will put you closer to your first stop tomorrow.
-Around Selfoss, you may want to check out Hotel Selfoss, Fosstun, Hotel Hlid, Selfoss B&B, and Gesthus.
+Around Selfoss, you may want to check out Hotel Selfoss, Hotel Hlid, Selfoss Hostel, and Gesthus.
 Around Flúðir, you can check out Icelandair Hotel Fludir (where we stayed), Guesthouse Dalbaer, Viking Villa Fludir, and Guesthouse Fludir.

 Iceland Itinerary Day 5